 4. To override the interactive MySQL Shell mode, choose the most suitable recovery method.
 Use the recoveryMethod option to configure how the instance recovers the data required to be able to join the ReplicaSet.
-For more information, see Section 7.4.6, "Using MySQL Clone with InnoDB Cluster".
+For more information, see Section 8.4.6, "Using MySQL Clone with InnoDB Cluster".

-9.6 Adopting an Existing Replication Setup
+10.6 Adopting an Existing Replication Setup

-As an alternative to creating a ReplicaSet from scratch, you can adopt an existing replication setup using the adoptFromAR option with dba.createReplicaSet().
-The replication setup is scanned, and if it is compatible with the InnoDB ReplicaSet Limitations, AdminAPI creates the necessary metadata.
-Once the replication setup has been adopted, you can only use AdminAPI to administer the InnoDB ReplicaSet.
+As an alternative to creating a ReplicaSet from scratch, you can adopt an existing replication setup using the adoptFromAR option with doct.org/doct.org/doct.org/doct.org/doct.org/ of the replication setup is scanned, and if it is compatible with the Innobe.createReplicaSet().
+The replication setup is scanned, and if it is compatible with the Innobe.createReplicaSet().
+The replication setup is scanned, and if it is compatible with the Innobe.createReplicaSet().
+The replication setup is scanned, metadata.
+Once the replication setup has been adopted, you can only use AdminAPI to administer the Innobe ReplicaSet.